SRB measures and Young towers for surface diffeomorphisms: SRB measures and the Viana conjecture: Theorem

 Equivalently, $\mathcal{B}_\mu$ consists of all points for which $\frac 1n \sum_{k=0}^{n-1} \delta_{f^k(x)}$ converges to $\mu$ in the weak* topology, where $\delta_y$ is the Dirac delta measure on $y$.
 If $\mu$ is $f$-invariant and ergodic, then $\mu(\mathcal{B}_\mu)=1$ by the Birkhoff ergodic theorem, but since Lebesgue measure is the most natural reference measure, we are most interested in finding $\mu$ for which $\mathcal{B}_\mu$ is large in the following sense.

 \begin{Definition} \( \mu \) is a \emph{physical measure} for \( f \) if \( m(\mathcal B_{\mu})>0 \). \end{Definition}

 Thus a physical measure is a probability measure which describes the asymptotic statistical behavior of a significant (positive Lebesgue measure) subset of the phase space.
-Not all dynamical systems admit physical measures,\footnote{Consider the identity map, or see \cite[p.\ 140]{aK80} for a more interesting example.} so it is a basic problem to establish the class of dynamical systems which have physical measures before going on to investigate further question related to the possible number of such measures and their structure and properties.
+Not all dynamical systems admit physical measures,\footnote{Consider the identity map, or see \cite[p.\ 140]{aK80} for a more interesting example, sometimes referred to as ``Bowen's eye''.} so it is a basic problem to establish the class of dynamical systems which have physical measures before going on to investigate further questions related to the possible number of such measures and their structure and properties.

 The simplest example of a physical measure is given by the Dirac-delta measure $\delta_p$ at an attracting fixed point $p$.
 This easily generalizes to the case when $p$ is an attracting periodic point.
 At the other extreme, if $\mu\ll m$ is ergodic, then $\mu(\mathcal{B}_\mu)=1$ gives $m(\mathcal{B}_\mu)>0$, hence $\mu$ is physical.
 Unfortunately it is relatively rare for such absolutely continuous measures to exist, and thus the problem of the existence of a physical measure is quite non-trivial.